-As an expert sommelier and brewer, I can shed some light on why is not typically distilled.
+As an expert sommelier and brewer, I can shed some light on why beer is not typically distilled.
 Distillation is a process that involves heating and cooling a liquid to separate its components based on their boiling points.
-While distillation is commonly used in the production of like and whisky, it is not typically used in the production of beer.
+While distillation is commonly used in the production of spirits like brandy and whisky, it is not typically used in the production of beer.

 Distillation is often used in the production of brandy and whisky for a couple of reasons.
 Firstly, distillation can help prolong the storage life of these spirits.
 By removing impurities and concentrating the alcohol content, distillation can make brandy and whisky more resistant to spoilage.
 This is particularly important for spirits that are intended to be aged for long periods of time.